 Cornerstone Worli

 Is Worli a good investment in 2026?

 Yes, for end-users and long-cycle investors.
-Worli benefits from supply scarcity, Coastal Road completion, upcoming metro, and a deepening end-user buyer pool.
+Worli benefits from supply scarcity, Coastal Road completion, the upcoming Worli metro station on Mumbai Metro Line 3, and a deepening end-user buyer pool of South Mumbai-rooted families, returning NRIs and HNI buyers.
 Short-term flippers may find better returns elsewhere; the Worli case is a 7+ year horizon.
+Forecast appreciation 5 – 8% p.a. nominal through 2030.

 Worli has appreciated approximately 30 – 45% over the 2021 – 2026 window, with sea-face stretches outperforming inner Worli by 5 – 10 percentage points.
-The previous 5-year window (2016 – 2021) saw more muted appreciation due to the broader real estate slowdown.
+The previous 5-year window (2016 – 2021) saw more muted appreciation due to the broader real estate slowdown, demonetisation, and RERA implementation.
+The post-2021 cycle has been driven by Coastal Road, supply tightening, and post-pandemic premiumisation.

-What is the impact of the Coastal Road on Worli prices?
+What is the impact of the Coastal Road on Worli property prices?

-The Coastal Road, operational since 2024, has materially reduced commute times to Marine Drive and Nariman Point — strengthening Worli’s position as a residential corridor for South Mumbai professionals.
-This has supported price firmness in Worli over the past two years.
+The Mumbai Coastal Road, operational on the southbound stretch since March 2024, has materially reduced commute times to Marine Drive and Nariman Point — strengthening Worli’s position as a residential corridor for South Mumbai professionals.
+What was a 30 – 45 minute drive in peak traffic is now reliably 12 – 18 minutes.
+This has supported price firmness in Worli over the past two years and continues to attract buyers from Cuffe Parade and Walkeshwar.

 When will the Worli metro station open?

-The Worli metro station, part of the Mumbai Metro Line 3 (Aqua Line), is in its operational phasing.
-Expected to commence regular service in the near-term subject to final approvals.
-The station will give Worli direct connectivity to BKC and the Andheri-Powai corridor.
+The Worli metro station, part of Mumbai Metro Line 3 (Aqua Line), is in its final operational phasing.
+Expected to commence regular service in the near term subject to final approvals.
+The station will give Worli direct rail connectivity to BKC and the Andheri-Powai corridor, reducing BKC commute to ~25 minutes from the current 35 – 50 minutes.

 What kind of investor is Worli right for?

 Worli suits end-users (families, returning NRIs, executives), long-cycle investors with 7 – 15 year horizons, and HNI buyers seeking trophy inventory.
-It is less suited to short-term flippers (better yield in suburbs), and yield-focused investors (higher yields in Lower Parel).
+It is less suited to short-term flippers (better yield in suburbs like Kandivali or Andheri), and yield-focused investors (higher gross yields in Lower Parel at 3.0 – 3.5% vs Worli’s 2.0 – 2.5%).

+Cornerstone Worli